-In this video, I wanted to go through a great exercise that will help improve the stability in your shoulder.
+In this video, I wanted to go through a great exercise that will help improve the stability of your shoulder.

 CLICK HERE to watch the YouTube video.

 This exercise works on activating the muscles around your shoulder blade.
 It should almost feel like you are sucking the arm into that shoulder joint, and really feel the muscles around the shoulder blade working and activating.
-Having your arm overhead really works on those shoulder blade muscles a lot more.
+Having your arms overhead really works on those shoulder blade muscles a lot more.

 When you take the weight for a walk, you are also working on your core.
 Since we only have one dumbbell, you are challenging the core more by working on balance, and are also challenging a single side.

 Make sure you are alternating back and forth to work on both shoulders.
 Increase the weight to make the exercise more challenging, but make sure that your technique is perfect first.
 If you fatigue or have too much load over your head, you could increase the risk of injury and pain.

 Give the Waiter’s Carry exercise a go.
 It is excellent for shoulder recovery and shoulder health.